Concert 4/19 at 2pm: The Golden Jubilee of British Brass in Rockville

 Jermaine Fryer Appointed Music Director

+The Rockville Brass Band is proud to announce the appointment of Jermaine B. Fryer as Music Director.
 A conductor, educator, and low brass performer based in the Washington, D.C. area, Fryer has worked extensively with school and community ensembles, including the nonprofit organization The MusicianShip.
-He holds Master of Music degrees in Euphonium Performance and Music Education from the Peabody Institute.
+He has served as the Band's Assistant Music Director since 2022.
+Mr. Fryer holds Master of Music degrees in Euphonium Performance and Music Education from the Peabody Institute.

 The Rockville Brass Band is supported in part by...